Soesah/watchlist.lostmarbles.nl/readme.md

 - can you do something to group movies, or to make movies a _sequel_?
     - would items need an ID in that case?
     - would make it easier to order them by date
+    - if you use a new class Sequel, would you also need to use Prequel? (typename can still be movie)
+    - implement drag for ordering movies in their sequence
 - <s>use https://www.omdbapi.com/ to quickly find the year
     - can be used to retrieve episode names for series
     - provide imdbId, a nice addition and useful for tracking sequels/groups of movies